panicmechanic/ZMD/Readme.md

 - get_player_effects and iterate_through_list seem to only
 	want to show the first element of each list on the GUI.
-- Fix eat_food being called on map creation in weaponchances.py.
 - Add estimated time length to major todo list below.
-- Figure out how to get fatal effect warning to display on panel1, line 535.
+- Figure out how to get fatal effect warning to display on panel2, line 535.
 - Finish lever object
 - Have evasion and accuracy both draw their values from a new fighter variable 'dex'.
+- Add more food types